joeknock90/Single-GPU-Passthrough/README.md

 **NOTE**: Either of these will require a user systemd service.
 You can keep user systemd services running by enabling linger for your user account like so:
 `sudo loginctl enable-linger {username}`
 This will keep services running even when your account is not logged in.
 I do not know the security implications of this.
 My assumption is that it's not a great idea, but oh well.

-Also you could try passing the sound card if you are absolutely paranoid about latency and when the IOMMU group configuration allows.

 ### failed to find/load romfile
 If you have some mandatory access control enabled (some distros enables it by default e.g. AppArmor on Ubuntu, SELinux on Fedora), check the audit logs to confirm the issue.
 If it's indeed caused by misconfigured MAC, either add a rule to whitelist the path or move the file to somewhere libvirt can access (e.g. /usr/share/vgabios/bios.rom).